armory/minnaker/readme.md

     For more information about open source Halyard, see [Halyard commands](https://www.spinnaker.io/reference/halyard/commands/).

 4. When finished, use the `exit` command to leave the pod.

+## Next Steps

+After you finish your installation of Minnaker, go through our [AWS QuickStart](https://docs.armory.io/spinnaker/Armory-Spinnaker-Quickstart-1/) to learn how to deploy applications to AWS with Spinnaker.

+Alternatively, take a look at the available Minnaker [guides](/guides/).

 ## Details